Love Letters (1983 film): Production

 Jones said she was inspired to do flashbacks by the screenplays of Harold Pinter.

 Her first choice for the lead was Meg Tilly but her agent was demanding more money than Corman was willing to pay.
 Jamie Lee Curtis agreed to play the role for only $25,000 despite several nude scenes as it gave her a chance to break away from the horror films she had been mostly making up until that stage of her career.
 Curtis said she "had to fight to get" the role.
 "They didn't think I could pull off a sweet young thing...
 I think they thought I was a little too wordly, too sophisticated, too tough."

 The film was financed by Roger Corman who insisted on the inclusion of some nudity.
 Jones:

 He wants either sex, violence or humor.
 He actually told me that lovemaking wasn't so much required as nudity.
 And he didn't mind if she could just be lounging around the house nude, but there had to be nudity.
 He had to have some way to sell the thing.
 It's actually the one thing that troubles me about it.
 I find some of the nudity really gratuitous.
 But it was the price we paid to get it made.

+Filmink magazine argued Corman was attracted to the story because "the film feels influenced by Ingmar Bergman, with its simple shots, and educated and cultured characters... who are trying to deal with emotional issues on a rational level."

+Shooting

 It was filmed at the Los Angeles Venice Canals in the house located at 412 Carroll Canal Ct.
-Venice, CA.
+Venice, CA. The production studio of Los Angeles Pacifica station KPFK-FM stood in for the public radio station's control room.

 It was shot in the summer of 1982 over twenty days.
-Curtis made the film before Trading Places but that movie came out in cinemas before Love Letters.
+Curtis made the film before Trading Places, but that movie came out in cinemas before Love Letters.